 This is where we get more of an honest comparison because now we’re comparing two microphones.
 That said, this particular Korg tuner is incredibly old and the microphone in it is as well.
 I imagine the iPhone microphone is much better quality than this 15-year-old Korg tuner.

-The high E-string on the Korg tuner reported that I was perfectly in tune, whereas the Guitar Tuna application stated I was a bit sharp.
-For the B-string, the Korg tuner stated I was hovering around perfectly in-tune (however, It’s worth noting that even the Korg tuner was struggling to pick up on the guitar string signal because it’s no longer plugged in).
+For the B-string, the Korg tuner stated I was hovering around perfectly in tune (however, It’s worth noting that even the Korg tuner was struggling to pick up on the guitar string signal because it’s no longer plugged in).

 For the D-string, the Korg tuner reported that I was hovering around perfectly in tune, sometimes altering between slightly flat and perfectly in tune, whereas the Guitar Tuna application reported that I was a bit sharp.